Houston Punitive Damages Lawyer

 - Construction Accidents

-For over three decades we have been Houston’s go to punitive damage law firm.
-With the goal of maximizing your compensation and holding wrongdoers accountable, call to see if we can help you!
+We have been Houston’s go-to punitive damage law firm for over three decades.
+To maximize your compensation and hold wrongdoers accountable, call to see if we can help you!
 Call (281) 587-1111!

 Under Texas law, punitive damages are referred to as exemplary damages.
-They are given in personal injury cases where victim proves by clear and convincing evidence that the defendant’s actions amounted to gross negligence, malice, or fraud.
+They are given in personal injury cases where the victim proves clearly and convincingly that the defendant’s actions amounted to gross negligence, malice, or fraud.

-Gross negligence is often pled in personal injury cases in the state of Texas.
-Gross negligence is defined as an act or omission, which when viewed objectively from the standpoint of the defendant at the time of its occurrence involves an extreme degree of risk, considering the probability and magnitude of the potential harm to others;
+Gross negligence is often pled in personal injury cases in Texas.
+Gross negligence is defined as an act or omission, which, when viewed objectively from the standpoint of the defendant at the time of its occurrence, involves an extreme degree of risk, considering the probability and magnitude of the potential harm to others;

-And of which the defendant has actual, subjective awareness of the risk involved, but nevertheless proceeds with conscious indifference to the rights, safety, or welfare of others.
-In short, punitive damages are foe when the defendant knew his conduct was wrong and dangerous but proceeded anyway!
+And of which the defendant has actual, subjective awareness of the risk involved but proceeds with conscious indifference to the rights, safety, or welfare of others.
+In short, punitive damages are when the defendant knew his conduct was wrong and dangerous but proceeded anyway!

-In this example, a drunk driving accident lawyer may sue for gross negligence if they feel they can prove the case by clear and convincing evidence.
-While they did not intend to hurt anyone, they did consciously get behind the wheel, knowing that it was dangerous to do so.
+In this example, a drunk driving accident lawyer may sue for gross negligence if they can prove the case with clear and convincing evidence.
+While they did not intend to hurt anyone, they consciously got behind the wheel drunk, knowing that it was dangerous.

 Malice refers to a specific intent by the defendant to cause substantial injury.

-The law of punitive damages in Texas is found in Chapter 41 of the Texas Civil Practice & Remedies Code.
-The law allows the recovery of exemplary or punitive damages only if the victim can prove by clear and convincing evidence that the harm was caused by fraud, malice, or gross negligence.
+The punitive damages law in Texas is found in Chapter 41 of the Texas Civil Practice & Remedies Code.
+The law allows the recovery of exemplary or punitive damages only if the victim can prove clearly and convincingly that the harm was caused by fraud, malice, or gross negligence.
 The jury must be unanimous in their verdict.

-In determining the number for exemplary damages, the jury shall consider evidence, if any relating to:
+In determining the number for exemplary damages, the jury shall consider evidence, if any, relating to the following: